Metropolitan Tabernacle

 The Metropolitan Tabernacle Baptist Church, shortly the Metropolitan Tabernacle, is an Independent Reformed Baptist church in the Elephant and Castle area in London.
-It was the largest non-conformist church of its day in 1861.
-The church has been worshipping since 1650.
+Formed in 1650, it was the largest non-conformist church of its day in 1861.
 Its first pastor was William Rider; other notable pastors and preachers include Benjamin Keach, John Gill, John Rippon and C. H. Spurgeon.
 The present pastor is Peter Masters.

 History

-The Metropolitan Tabernacle Baptist Church dates back to 1650, when the Parliament of England banned Nonconformist Puritan churches from conducting their services.
-William Rider, a Puritan General Baptist leader, became the first minister and later, under Benjamin Keach's pastorate, the congregation turned Particular Baptist.
-The church braved persecution until 1688, when the Baptists were once again allowed to worship freely.
+The Metropolitan Tabernacle Baptist Church originated in 1650, when the Parliament of England banned Nonconformist Puritan churches from conducting their services.
+William Rider, a Puritan General Baptist leader, became the first minister and later, under Benjamin Keach's pastorate, the congregation became Particular Baptist.
+The church was subject to persecution until 1688, when the Baptists were once again allowed to worship freely.
 At this point, the first chapel was built in Horsleydown, Southwark, an area of London immediately south of the present-day Tower Bridge.

 In 1720, John Gill became pastor and served for 51 years.
 In 1771, John Rippon became pastor and served for 63 years.
 During these times, the church experienced growth and became one of the largest congregations in the country.
 Afterwards decline set in and by 1850 the congregation was small.

 In 1854, Charles Haddon Spurgeon started serving at the church at the age of 20.
 The church at the beginning of Spurgeon's pastorate was situated at New Park Street, and was known as New Park Street Chapel.
 Soon, the church became so full that services had to be held in hired halls such as the Surrey Gardens Music Hall.